aliartiza75/mongodb-backup/README.md

 influx # to open the influx shell

 help # it will print the list of available commands
 ```

 3. To list databases:

 ```bash
 show databases
 ```
-output

 ![list databases](./images/list-databases.png)

 It can be seen that there are no database except `_internal` database.

+4. Telegraf uses a file placed at `/etc/telegraf/telegraf.conf`, it contains configuration for its [plugins](https://v2.docs.influxdata.com/v2.0/reference/telegraf-plugins/).
+By default it has plugins(input and output) configured to get the system metrics where telegraf is running. `telegraf.conf` file contains alot of configurations I have modified this [file](./telegraf/telegraf.conf).

-4. Start the telegraf service, I have installed telegraf on my system.
+5. Start the telegraf service, I have installed telegraf on my system.
 By default it tries to connect with influxdb on `localhost:8086`.
-As influxdb is already running, it will connect to it directly.

-5. Telegraf

 2. Start the mongdb as docker container:
 ```bash